geomagpy/MARTAS/README.md

 restart/redo initialization anytime using option -r.
 You will need information about paths, storage directories, database, communication protocols etc. You can modify anything later by editing the configuration files.

-### 3.3 Running MARTAS/MAROCS after initialization
+### 3.3 Running pMARTAS/pMAROCS after initialization

 Martas_init will update your users crontab and schedule a number of jobs for running the respective module.
 Typically the main job will be started shortly after midnight.
 You might want to issue this command directly after initialization.
-Depending on which module (MARTAS or MARCOS) you are installing, you will have a series of scheduled applications.
+Depending on which module (pMARTAS or pMARCOS) you are installing, you will have a series of scheduled applications.
 Please checkout the module specific sections for details.

 In order to start your desired module directly after initialization use one of the commands (or check crontab -l for the exact name) as listed in section 4.2 or 5.2.

-## 4. MARTAS
+## 4. pMARTAS

 ### 4.1.
 Quick instructions

-Setting up a MARTAS data acquisition system can be accomplished very quickly, if you already have some experience.
+Setting up a pMARTAS data acquisition system can be accomplished very quickly, if you already have some experience.

-**Step 1**: initialize MARTAS using martas_init (details on [martas_init](#3-initialization-of-martasmarcos))
+**Step 1**: initialize pMARTAS using martas_init (details on [martas_init](#3-initialization-of-martasmarcos))

         (martas)$ martas_init